-Course Outline: This course is designed to enhance the students' knowledge of major types of international oil and gas agreements while providing practical, hands-on experience in their drafting and negotiation.
+Course Outline: This course is designed to enhance the students 'knowledge of major types of international oil and gas agreements while providing practical, hands-on experience in contract drafting and negotiation.
 Students will be provided a detailed and realistic fact pattern showing how oil and gas deals are conceived of, proposed, negotiated and eventually formalized.
 The students will then apply the fact pattern to various types of oil and gas model agreements.
-In short, Professor Nadorff will show the students how an international oil and gas lawyer approaches every day oil and gas industry legal and commercial challenges, including how to navigate office "politics".
+In short, Professor Nadorff will show the students how an international oil and gas lawyer approaches every day oil and gas industry legal and commercial challenges, including how to navigate office "politics" and deal with various types of industry players.